Kulan reintroduction to Central Kazakhstan

-After almost 100 years of absence, a key steppe species is returning to Central Kazakhstan: the kulan.
-Through careful reintroduction of the Asiatic wild ass, a stable population of kulans is to be re-established in the Altyn Dala project area.
+After almost 100 years of absence, Asiatic Wild Asses and Przewalski’s horses are returning to Central Kazakhstan.
+During the last centuries, human pressure eradicated these charismatic species from the grasslands.
+Through careful reintroduction, new populations are being re-established in the Altyn Dala project area.
 The mammals play an important role in the steppe ecosystem and in balancing the fragile network of its biodiversity.
+Kulan are being successively reintroduced to Altyn Dala since 2017 and will be joined by the first Przewalski’s horses in June 2024.

 The kulan mare, her yearling from 2021 and her foal from 2022 running together in the acclimatization enclosure in Alibi.